gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   This switch causes warnings from the GCC back end to be treated as errors.
 The warning string still appears, but the warning messages are counted as errors, and prevent the generation of an object file.
+  The use of this switch also sets the default front-end warning mode to :switch:`-gnatwe`, that is, front-end warning messages and style check messages are treated as errors as well.

 A string of warning parameters can be used in the same parameter.
 For example::